-If your centre has a sandpit you will find that maintenance is the key to keeping its longevity.
+If your facility has a sandpit you will find that maintenance is the key to keeping its longevity.
 Sandpits are a great source of fun and creativity but can also be a potential home for bacteria and infection.
 The main focus is to keep it clean and well maintained.

-Sandpits must be kept covered when your centre is closed to prevent anything from getting in like animals, and anything that can be inappropriately discarded like glass and rubbish.
+- Have covers- Sandpits must be kept covered when your centre is closed to prevent anything from getting in like animals, and anything that can be inappropriately discarded like glass and rubbish.

-The sand should be an appropriate depth for safety reasons and so that it can be easily raked over before each use to help look for any foreign objects that shouldn’t be in there.
+- Appropriate depth – The sand should be an appropriate depth for safety reasons and so that it can be easily raked over before each use to help look for any foreign objects that shouldn’t be in there.
 The sand should be raked occasionally during the day to get exposure.

-If any items or objects are found in the sand, depending on the item use a shovel and dispose of the item immediately and if there is a large amount found the sand may need to be replaced to de-contaminate it.
+- Remove any foreign items – If any items or objects are found in the sand, depending on the item use a shovel and dispose of the item immediately and if there is a large amount found the sand may need to be replaced to de-contaminate it.

-Make sure children use the appropriate health and safety rules after playing in the sandpit by washing their hands after each use.
+- Stay Hygienic – Make sure children use the appropriate health and safety rules after playing in the sandpit by washing their hands after each use.

-Especially if children are using a lot of water in the sand pit make sure that there is proper drainage so that it can dry properly.
+- Good drainage – Especially if children are using a lot of water in the sand pit make sure that there is proper drainage so that it can dry properly.